sophieqguan/TwitterInsights/README.md

 	e.g. 'thank you for the support': searching for concept will return terms such as 'Gratitude'

-# Launch

-- Twitter users to be analyzed is listed in 'users.txt' under data

-- Keywords to search for is listed in 'keywords.txt' under data

-- results are generated as .csv file under data/output

 # Setup
 - Twitter API (using [Twitter4J](https://github.com/Twitter4J/Twitter4J))